RetroShare/docs/docs/concept/topology.md

 ![partially connected network](../img/concept/partially_connected.png "Partially Connected Network")
 <sub>[Partially Connected Network](https://en.wikipedia.org/wiki/Network_topology#Partially_connected_network) & [Mesh Network](https://en.wikipedia.org/wiki/Mesh_networking)</sub>

- - decentralized
+ - Decentralized
-   Clients do not require on a central service.
+   Clients do not require a central service.
 When a node is under attack, the other parts of the network are still working without interruption.
- - serverless
+ - Serverless
    Each node is server&client at the same time.
 No external service is necessary for the network to function.
- - peer to peer
+ - Peer to Peer
    Nodes are connected directly to each other.
- - meshed
+ - Meshed
-   each node relays data for the network.
+   Each node relays data for the network.
- - distributed
+ - Distributed
-   meshed nodes cooperate in the distribution of data in the network
+   Meshed nodes cooperate in the distribution of data in the network

 ![RetroShare Network](../img/concept/retro_network.png "RetroShare")
 A [Small World Network](https://en.wikipedia.org/wiki/Small-world_network)